fat-panda-club/info-node/README.md

 ## Retrieve API key from panda-bot

-Run $register command in DM or any channel with panda-bot present
+Run $infonode command in DM or any channel with panda-bot present

 ## Git clone and update script